arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ### Encoders

-The handling of encoders has been updated in the latest version of the Portenta Machine Control Library for a more streamlined and intuitive approach.
+The handling of encoders has been updated in the `Arduino_PortentaMachineControl` Library for a more streamlined and intuitive approach.
 One key new feature is the **removal of array object access**.
 In the previous library version, encoder objects were accessed using array notation (`[]`).
 The latest version has simplified this approach, enhancing code readability and reducing potential errors.

 #### Example of Encoder Usage
 <br></br>